The Bundestag’s rights to participate in EU affairs

 The Bundestag can only exercise its participatory rights if its competent bodies are fully informed about the substance of the EU project in question and the state of negotiations on it.
 The Federal Government is therefore required to notify the Bundestag about EU matters comprehensively, as early as possible, continuously and, as a rule, in writing.

-The Cooperation Act provides further details about how this is to take place in practice.
+The Cooperation Act describes how this should take place in practice.
 It states that the Federal Government is required to transmit to the Bundestag all Commission proposals for EU legislative acts, reports, communications, green and white papers, negotiating mandates for international agreements and proposals for Council decisions.
-The Federal Government must also transmit its own appraisal of the main substance of each EU item, its political significance, the German interest in it and its compatibility with the principles of subsidiarity and proportionality.
+The Federal Government must also include its own appraisal of the main substance of each EU item, its political significance, the German interest in it and, where relevant, its compatibility with the principles of subsidiarity and proportionality.
 In addition, the Federal Government must subsequently keep the Bundestag informed at all times about further planning and discussions at European level.

 Finally, the Federal Government also provides the Bundestag with information about international agreements if they supplement, or are otherwise closely related to, EU law.
 This includes the European Stability Mechanism or the Fiscal Stability Treaty, for example.